 Around the country, we’re seeing more and more organizations texting to engage older populations.
 Despite the stereotypes related to older adults and their use of technology, data supports that they are actually embracing new ways to communicate.

 We’ve consulted with many healthcare providers and organizations who were concerned about text messaging with older individuals.
 When this question comes up, we prefer to back our claims up with data.
 Here’s what we know:

 Older people see the benefits of technology

-Let’s bust the myth that older folks don’t see the value of technology.
+Let’s bust the myth that older adults don’t see the value of technology.
 Even before the COVID-19 pandemic, plenty of older Americans recognized that technology allowed them to connect with long-distance friends and family.
-Now, after having experienced shutdowns and various social restrictions, their appreciation for technology has naturally increased.
+Now, after having experienced shutdowns and various social restrictions, their appreciation for technology in daily life has naturally increased.
 In fact, research from The National Institutes of Health shows that older adults are seeing and leveraging the convenience and speed that comes with technology.
 Even more, they are showing increasing willingness to learn new technologies.

 Most people have smartphones, and know how to use them

 In general, there has been a rise in mobile device ownership over the last couple of years.
 Those numbers continue to increase, especially among the older adult population.
 For context, in 2017, 70% of Americans over 50 had a smart device.
 As of 2020, 85% of adults over 50 have a smart device, and that percentage continues to climb.

 For most of the world, facing a global pandemic meant even higher rates of technology adoption.
 Since 2020, smartphone ownership and usage has jumped from 70 percent to 77 percent among older adults.
 The generation gap, which previously showed older adults not adopting new technologies, is narrowing.